The holographic origin of future singularities and the role of spatial curvature in cosmic expansion: Introduction

 Alongside these geometric discussions lies the unresolved question concerning the true nature of Dark Energy.
 Whereas $\Lambda$ remains the standard explanation, recent observational developments have pointed the search toward dynamical alternatives.
 In particular, the first year results from the Dark Energy Spectroscopic Instrument (DESI) have provided intriguing hints that the dark energy equation of state may evolve with time ($\omega \neq -1$), challenging the constant dark energy paradigm \cite{desi}.
 These findings, arising from combining DESI BAO data with CMB and Supernova datasets, show a preference for dynamical behavior that naturally aligns with the predictions of time-varying dark energy models.
 Among the candidates proposed to replace $\Lambda$, HDE stands out as a viable alternative.
 Based on the holographic principle of quantum gravity \cite{qg1, qg2}, HDE postulates that the entropy-area relationship of the cosmic horizon determines the energy density of the dark sector.
 However, adopting the Hubble horizon as the infrared cutoff in its usual form does not yield an accelerating universe, necessitating the introduction of modified cutoff prescriptions.

 The GO cutoff \cite{Granda:2008dk}, which depends on both the Hubble parameter $H$ and its time derivative $\dot{H}$, successfully generates acceleration and resolves the causality issues inherent in previous models.
 This specific cutoff is consistent with observational constraints and provides a rich phenomenological structure for late-time cosmology \cite{manosh}.
+On the other hand, a recent study suggests that the GO model may lead to the emergence of holographic dark matter, which in turn naturally accounts for the observed coincidence between baryonic and non-baryonic components \cite{holodark}.